CP Campground Rating – Fort De Soto, Tierra Verde, FL

 Getting back to reviews on some of our most recent campgrounds.
-We stayed here for 10 days.
+We stayed at this County Park for 10 days.
 A lovely beach nearby, but very, very tight and a tad pricey.

 Link to campground here: Fort de Soto, FL

 Link to map here: Fort de Soto, FL

 I must say this is probably the single tightest campground we’ve been to in our cross-country tours.
 The sites themselves are decent.
 They’re flat compacted dirt (no issues there), in general quite long, have decent hook-ups (20/30/50AMP and water), but there’s *lots* of low-hanging trees which means many of the sites are extremely tight for access (tight trees in the road with some sites at almost 90-degrees), plus some simply don’t have the clearance for big rigs.
 For smaller campers this is no issue, but for a beast like us it can be really tough to get in, and nothing on the website mentions this or indicates height or rig-size/access restrictions.
 In the pet section the sites facing the open water, in general, have a relatively nice “sitting area” and view of the lagoon, but sites along the back are tightly forested, have noise from the road and dead pools of water behind them (not good for mosquitoes).
 In the non pet section the waterfront sites are the nicest.
 Pull-throughs are tight.

 - Facilities = 4/5